Pyramids of Giza History | Construction, Timeline & More

 pyramids of giza history

-Napoleon Visits the Pyramids
+Napoleon visits the Pyramids

 1798

 During the French invasion of Egypt in 1798, Napoleon visited the Pyramids of Giza before the Battle of Pyramids.
 He is said to have spent a few nights in the Pyramid complex before the battle and asked his soldiers to scale the exteriors of the pyramid.
-However, despite the legends saying that he spent the night alone inside the Great Pyramid, the truth is, he never ventured inside.
+However, despite the legends saying that he spent the night alone inside the Great Pyramid, the truth is that he never ventured inside.

 pyramids of giza history

-Early Egyptologists and the Pyramids
+Early egyptologists and the Pyramids

 1798–1890s